looselytyped/angudone-backend/README.md

 - Use 'todosApp.factory' to define a new factory called `Todos`.
 This takes a callback function as the second argument that returns the array of todos
 - Inject the todos in the controller by passing the `Todos` as the second argument to the controller definition
+- Keep in mind that factories and services are _singletons_, in that the factory function will only be called __once__!
+Every controller that gets the Todos injected into them will see the same copy of the todos array as everybody else

 See source code

+### Define routes for the application

+- Include angular-route.js js file in your list of script dependencies in the HTML
+- Make 'ngRoute' dependency on your application module like so

+        <script src="js/angular-route.js"></script>

+- Configure the application routes with `app.config`

+        app.config(function($routeProvider) {
+          $routeProvider
+            .when("/todos", {
+              templateUrl: "views/todos.html"
+            })
+            .otherwise({
+              redirectTo: "/todos"
+            })
+        });

+- Provide the ng-view directive in the `home.html` file and create HTML fragment files for each "view".
+This we put under the `views` directory